12th Central Committee of the Communist Party of Vietnam: 5th Plenary: Evaluation of policies and Đinh La Thăng's removal (5–10 May)

 On 7 May, the third day was presided over by Nguyễn Phú Trọng, during which the disciplinary case concerning fellow Politburo member Đinh La Thăng, the Secretary of the Hồ Chí Minh City Party Committee, was deliberated upon.
 CIC Chairman Trần Quốc Vượng delivered a report on behalf of the Politburo concerning the allegations against Đinh La Thăng regarding his leadership of the Vietnam Oil and Gas Group, commonly known as PetroVietnam, in which he committed deficiencies and legal infractions in running the company.
 Specifically, he was charged with violating regulations set forth by PetroVietnam by entering into commercial agreements before securing authorisation from the company's Board of Directors, approving bidding packages that violated government decrees, offering the Prime Minister counsel that did not adhere to legal standards, and infringing upon the Law on Bidding. Đinh La Thăng was then granted the opportunity to speak in his own defence.
 After considering both perspectives, more than ninety percent of the session participants voted to remove Đinh La Thăng from the Politburo.
 According to researcher Le Hong Hiep from the ISEAS–Yusof Ishak Institute, some individuals claim that the corruption allegations aimed at prominent figures, such as Đinh La Thăng, are unsubstantiated and that the anti-corruption campaign was used as a pretext to eliminate opponents of Nguyễn Phú Trọng.
 Hiep expresses disagreement with this claim, arguing that the evidence does not substantiate it.

-On the last day, on 10 May, the CPV announced that the 5th Plenary Session had adopted three resolutions: (1) Resolution on completing institutions for the socialist-oriented market economy, (2) Resolution on continuing to re-organise, renovate and improve the efficiency of State-owned enterprises and (3) Resolution on developing the private economic sector into an important driving force of the socialist-oriented market economy.
+On the last day, on 10 May, the CPV announced that the 5th Plenary Session had adopted three resolutions: (1) Resolution on completing institutions for the socialist-oriented market economy, (2) Resolution on continuing to reorganise, renovate, and improve the efficiency of State-owned enterprises and (3) Resolution on developing the private economic sector into an important driving force of the socialist-oriented market economy.
 The statement and report concerning the work performance of the Politburo and the Secretariat in 2016 were also approved.
 At last, the session announced that Đinh La Thăng had resigned from his position as secretary of the Hồ Chí Minh City Party Committee and had been appointed deputy head of the CPV Central Economic Commission.